-Counter-intuitively, you force an agent scan from the client where the agent is running, not from the Qualys UI.
+Counter-intuitively, you force an agent scan, or scan on demand, from the client where the agent is running, not from the Qualys UI.
 In theory there’s no reason Qualys couldn’t allow you to control it from both, but at least for now, you launch it from the client.
 This may seem weird, but it’s convenient.
 It means a sysadmin can launch a scan as soon as they finish doing maintenance on the system, without needing to log into Qualys.
 They can just get into the habit of toggling the registry key or running a shell script, and not have to worry if they’ll get credit for their work.
-No need to mess with Qualys at all.
+No need to mess with the Qualys UI at all.

 Both the Windows and Linux agent have this capability, but the way you force a Qualys Cloud Agent scan from each is a little different.
 The result is the same, it’s just a different process to get there.